McLean Hospital 115 Mill Street Belmont, MA 02478

 And obviously, don’t do it yourself.

 We are shamed by the tragic problems of veterans who returned from honorable service to homelessness, inadequately treated PTSD, substance use disorders, and suicide as a favorable option.
-Our veterans and first responders are often quietly suffering instead of being honored and supported.
+Our veterans and first responders are often quietly struggling instead of being honored and supported.
 The continuous exposure to tragedy and the “dark side” of life creates vulnerability to stress disorders of all type, physical and emotional.
 Sleep disorders are endemic.
 Let’s proactively support those who make our lives safer.

 It does; it’s one of the most protective factors known.